GNOME/pango/docs/migrating.md

 There is still a `pangocairo2.pc` file, if you want to be explicit in your build configuration about requiring cairo support.
-If you want to handle the possible absence of cairo support at runtime, you can check the `PANGO_CAIRO_RENDERING` macro before including `pangocairo.h`.
+If you want to handle the possible absence of cairo support at runtime, you can check the [const@Pango.RENDERING_CAIRO] macro before including `pangocairo.h`.

 ### PangoFontMap changes

-The `PangoFontMap` class has seen some significant changes.
+The [class@Pango.FontMap] class has seen some significant changes.
 It is now possible to instantiate a `PangoFontMap`, and populate it manually with `PangoFontFamily` and `PangoFontFace` objects.
 If you simply want to obtain the default fontmap that is populated with the native font enumeration APIs, use